akmalpopalzi98/hangman/README.md

 check_guess checks whether the guess letter in the arg is in the word or not. ask_for_input checks whether the entered letter is actually a letter or not.

+Task 4:

+For this task, the aim was to modify the check_guess method to deal with letters that are not in the chosen word.
+Within the else statement:
+1. The value for num_Lives is reduced by 1 each time an incorrect guess is made
+2. printing a messege that says the letter was incorrect
+3. printing a final messege return the number of lives left